January

 May

-• Attend Shaw Nature Reserve Wildflower Market on Mothers Day weekend (Friday evening and Saturday)
+• Attend Shaw Nature Reserve Wildflower Market on the second weekend (Friday evening and Saturday).

 • Sweep or blow clean all walkways and curbs on a weekly basis.

 • Nutsedge become visible during this month.
-Hand pull weekly or apply Sedge-Hammer or Pro Sedge according to label.
-Don't forget to add spreader sticker to spray tank.
+Hand pull weekly or other removal.

 • Water new transplants and newly planted shrubs and trees unless rainfall is abundant.